underrun/pybsddb/docs/README.txt

 Documentation in ReST format.
-You can read them "as is", or you can process them first with Python "docutils" package.
+You can read them "as is", or you can process it first with Python "docutils" package.

 The root document is "contents.rst".